 Ekene's practice is an on going study of the “self”.
-It is an exploring of individuality and self-representation that translates her experiences to viewers who may or may not be familiar with the story being told.
-In her work, she aims to share a specific narrative that addresses blackness, culture, her Nigerian heritage and femininity from a more personal viewpoint as supposed to asserting general statements regarding these topics.
+It is an exploration of individuality and self-representation that translates her experiences to viewers who may or may not be familiar with the story being told.
+In her work, she aims to share a specific narrative that addresses blackness, culture, her Nigerian heritage and femininity from a personal viewpoint.

 In addressing femininity in her work, she reclaims the gaze that the well-known 19th century Odalisque shies away from holding with her viewers.
 For her, having the subjects of her paintings hold eye contact with the viewer creates a balance of power and humanizes the subject as such, which is a reoccurring theme in her work.